asukaminato0721/kyushu/README.md

 ## Naming convension

-img id: just increase the cnt as primary key.
+img id: just increase the cnt as primary key, or use base64.

-file name: same as pdf name, or use base64
+file name: same as pdf name.

 ## Contribution